 According to the National Highway Traffic Administration, farm equipment vehicles (other than trucks) were involved in 92 fatal crashes across the nation, with six of those occurring in Indiana.

 By law, farm equipment must have the nationally designated slow-moving vehicle sign – a red triangle-shaped reflector – to warn drivers that their equipment is on the road.
 These vehicles often travel at speeds no higher than 25 mph.

-The following list includes several safety tips for motorists approaching large farm equipment:
+The following list includes several safety tips provided by the Indiana Department of Homeland Security.

-- Be patient.
-Most farmers will pull over when they are able to let you pass, but it may take time for them to get to a safe place to do so.
+- Most farmers will pull over when they are able to let you pass, but it may take time for them to get to a safe place to do so.

-- It only takes five seconds for a motorist driving 55 mph to close a gap the length of a football field when approaching a tractor moving at 15 mph.
-Avoid tailgating, as some farm equipment might have to make sudden stops along the road.
+- Avoid tailgating, as some farm equipment might have to make sudden stops along the road.

 Along with Hoosier Ag Today and Lt.
 Gov. Suzanne Crouch, the following state agencies partenered to share this harvest season safety message: Indiana Bureau of Motor Vehicles, Indiana Department of Homeland Security, Indiana Department of Transportation, Indiana State Department of Agriculture and Indiana State Police.